ResiduosCodeur/Lockbox/README.md

 lb encrypt myfile.txt
 ```

 You'll be prompted to enter and confirm a password.
-This produces `secret.txt.lb`.
+This produces `myfile.txt.lb`.

 ### Encrypt a directory